-- 1. The District buildings use limited points of entry.
-All doors are locked.
-Signs are in place directing visitors to sign-in at the reception desk at each school.
-Main doors are controlled by remote "buzzer" entry during normal school hours. - 2.
-Main Office Buildings on each campus have greeters or office staff members just inside the entrance.
+- 2. Main Office Buildings on each campus have greeters or office staff members just inside the entrance.
 These individuals ensure visitor sign-in procedures and help supervise building traffic flow.
 The building principals are responsible for supervision of the greeters and other staff. - 3.
 Staff members are required to wear visible identification badges. - 4.
 Visitors are required to sign in and wear visitor identification. - 5.
 Visitor access is limited to specific areas of the school building.

-VITAL EDUCATIONAL INFORMATION 17
+VITAL EDUCATIONAL INFORMATION16

 Information on each building's student and staff, transportation needs, and the telephone numbers of key officials are outlined in each Building-level Emergency Response Plan.
+The purpose of including such information in the Building-level plan is to ensure coordination or coverage in the event of a serious incident.